mediamonks/muban/docs/v2/12-guides.md

 > If you are planning on using JSON for all pages, it is recommended to remove the template file `{name_sc}.yaml` from the page directory: `build-tools/generator-templates/page/` and add a JSON variant: `{name_sc}.json`

 ### Using JavaScript for page files
 If you want dynamic data, add loops or something from the `process.env` you can use JavaScript as the source of your data.

-Add a `my-page.js` file in the data `src/data/` folder, with the following structure:
+Just add a `my-page.js` file in the data `src/data/` folder.

+There are two ways of defining the data in JavaScript.

+#### Object notation
+This is a static object and will only be initialised once.

 ```javascript
 module.exports = {